Using Monte Carlo with Piotroski

 How To Use Monte Carlo With The Piotroski Score

-Everything starts with creating a screen.
+Everything starts with creating a screener.
 So, onward!

-Screeners with names can be found later.
-If you want to put your screens into categories, simply put MyCoolCategory: at the front.
+If you create a screener with a namee, then it can be found later.
+If you want to put your screeners into categories, simply put MyCoolCategory: at the front, and it can be found there.

 You can add lines by doing any of the following:

-3. Select the “>”, type “and” and hitting return.
+3. Select the “>”, type “and” and hit return.
 This actually wraps whatever condition you type with an AND, but that gets the job done.

 Get rid of foreign ADRs

-Use the “not” operator negate a condition — here the condition of being an ADR.
+Use the “not” operator to negate a condition — in this context, the condition of being an ADR.
 Check out the tools menu to find the condition you are looking for.
 For fun, try searching for “reit” in the tools menu.
 Where’s the tools menu?
 In the lower left corner of the window (green arrow).

 You do remember how to do this?
 If not, look back two slides.

 You want to divide each band of stocks into Piotroski score segments.
 So, you’ll check to find all stocks with a given piotroski score.
 You’ll notice that if you use a condition that insists that stock make money last quarter, there will be very few Piotroski score 0 stocks.
-Why is left as an question for you.
+“Why?” is the question left for you.
 Make sure you can answer it ;-).

-The process for using the tools menu is now emblazoned on your mind in letters of fire (green arrow first, blue arrow second, click where the red box is).
+The process for using the tools menu should now be emblazoned in your mind in letters of fire (green arrow first, blue arrow second, click where the red box is).

 Fill that second box with monte